poteto/hiring-without-whiteboards/README.md

 - [Bocoup](https://bocoup.com/careers) | Boston, MA / Remote | Pair programming with personal laptop on typical problem seen at work
 - [BookingSync](https://www.bookingsync.com/en/jobs) | Remote | Small takehome project, interviews over skype with team members.
 - [BoomTown](http://boomtownroi.com) | Charleston, SC / Atlanta, GA / Remote | Conversational in-person interviews with potential team members and managers that revolve around past experience and how that could be applied to future work
+- [Botika](https://botika.ai) | San Marino, RSM | View code, projects, libraries or any other open source story that you have been a part of, take-home project followed by on-site face-to-face walkthru of your code focusing on decisions/reasoning/technology used.
 - [Bouvet](http://www.bouvet.no) | Bergen, Norway | Pair programming with senior engineers
 - [brainn.co](https://brainn.co) | São Paulo, BR | Zoom/On-site interview, take-home project and interview with a team leader.
 - [BrainStation-23](http://brainstation-23.com) | Dhaka, BD | A practical project followed by series of in-person interview sessions